 The Grace Year follows the main character, a girl named Tierney, which goes into freedom.
 She doesn’t want to be a wife.
-She wants to be herself.
-So throughout the entire book author describes her journey and other women.
-Now I will review 5 feminist books similar to The Grace Year.
+She is determined to survive The Grace Year and expose the truth behind the rituals.
+So throughout the entire book, the author describes her journey and other women.
+Now I will talk about ten feminist books similar to The Grace Year.
 Let’s go!

 1. The Handmaid’s Tale

-The Handmaid’s Tale is set in the Republic of Gilead, and it’s set somewhere in the future.
+The Handmaid’s Tale is set in the Republic of Gilead and somewhere in the future.
 It’s dystopian in which the Book of Genesis and the Bible are used and followed word for word in this new society.
 The story follows our protagonist, Offred, and that’s not her real name.
-We don’t get to find out her real name throughout the entire novel.
-But she’s called that because she belongs to Commander Fred Ergo Offred, and she’s a handmaid.
+We don’t get to know her real name throughout the novel.
+But she’s called that because she belongs to Commander Fred Ergo Offred and is a handmaid.
 It means she is one of the few fertile women.
 Therefore, she is used to producing children for other couples.

-As a handmaid, it also means that her rights are completely stripped from her.
+As a handmaid, it also means her rights are entirely stripped.
 It has so much depth and complexity to it.
-The descriptions, the little details are mentioned set an atmospheric setting to the whole experience of reading it.
-The whole book is written from Offred’s point of view, and we get into our innermost thoughts and experience things the way she’s experiencing them.
-The resigned behavior of the protagonist allows getting accustomed to the world that she’s living in.
+The descriptions and the little details mentioned set an atmospheric setting for the whole reading experience.
+The book is written from Offred’s point of view, and we get into our innermost thoughts and experience things the way she’s experiencing them.
+The resigned behavior of the protagonist allows getting accustomed to the world she’s living in.

 At times you have to keep reminding yourself that, no, this is terrible.
 This isn’t supposed to be happening.
-At the same time, their options are limited to either fight or live in this society and die slowly.
+At the same time, their options are limited to either fighting or living in this society and dying slowly.
 So women’s options are very limited.

-It was so beautiful and descriptive, and throughout the story, as things were happening, Offred would apologize for her nature, for the events that we’re reading.
+It was so beautiful and descriptive, and throughout the story, as things were happening, Offred would apologize for her nature and the events we were reading about.
 Also, we have to read them because things are so terrible.
-The pain that she feels would often create all of these alternate scenes that never happened.
+Her pain would often create all of these alternate scenes that never happened.
 If you like The Grace Year, you must read it.